nasuni-labs/nasuni-api-utilities/README.md

 ![GetPathInfoOutput](/Paths/GetPathInfo.PNG)

 ## Bring Path into Cache
 This script uses the NMC API to bring the specified path into cache.
-By default, both the metadata and data for the specified path are brought into cache.
+By default, the metadata and data for the specified path are brought into cache.
 Bringing only the metadata into cache is an option if $MetadataOnly is set to "true".\
 **NMC API Endpoint Used**: [Bring Path Into Cache](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1cache-path~1%7Bpath%7D/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1filers~1{filer_serial}~1cache-path~1{path}/post) \
-**Required Inputs**: NMC hostname, username, password, volume_guid, filer_serial, path, metadata only, force\
+**Required Inputs**: NMC hostname, tokenFile, volume_guid, filer_serial, path, metadata only, force\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Name**: BringPathIntoCache.ps1